IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/docs/cloudfoundry.md

 # Deploy Flightassist microservices on Cloud Foundry

 Make sure you have both developer accounts mentioned in prerequisites.
 Also make sure you have cloudant and weatherinsights services created as listed in [step 1](https://github.com/IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms#1-create-your-cloudant-database-and-insights-for-weather-service).

-In this scenario, we take the Flightassist which is factored in microservices.
+In this scenario, we take the Flightassist which is factored to use the weather microservice.
 Since Cloud Foundry apps (warden containers) are not allowed to talk privately, they need to communicate via public route.

 We first push the python microservice.
 ```
-bx app push <name1> -f path-to/flightassist-weather/manifest.yml
+bx app push {your_unique_proxy_name} -f flightassist-weather/manifest.yml
 ```
 > Note: If you want to use `cf` commands, please install [cloudfoundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) and replace all the `bx app push` command with `cf push`